A Day Trip to Brandenburg Town

 Bicycling Tours in Spring

-This is exactly what a bunch of bicyclists from Berlin did.
+This is exactly what a bunch of bicyclists from Berlin did in early spring of last year.
 They came to Brandenburg by train.
-From there, they intended to take an 80-kilometer ride (50 miles), before hopping on another train back to Berlin.
-The members of this group were the early birds.
+From there they intended to take an 80-kilometer ride (50 miles), before hopping on another train back to Berlin.
+The members of that group were the early birds.
 Taking bicycle tours in Brandenburg is something people usually do once the spring really kicks in, or in summer.

 On Sundays, one of the two tram lines Brandenburg has is out of service.
 On the other line, trams appear every 30 minutes.
 More trams are not needed down here.
 Tourists like walking or cycling anyway.
 And the Brandenburgers need to relax.